 The Cordillera del Paine, a spectacular mountain range that includes the Torres del Paine peaks, lies between the Andes Mountains and the Patagonian steppe in southern Chile.
-It is an area of great scenic beauty, with many ridges, crags, glaciers, waterfalls, rivers, lakes and lagoons.
+It is an area of great scenic beauty, with many glaciers, waterfalls, rivers, lakes and lagoons.

 Cordillera del Paine

-The Cordillera del Paine is an extension off the main range of the Southern Patagonian Andes in Chilean Patagonia.
+The Cordillera del Paine is an extension of the main range of the Southern Patagonian Andes in Chilean Patagonia.
 It is located to the north of Punta Arenas.
 Paine means "blue" in the native Tehuelche (Aonikenk) language and is pronounced PIE-nay.